 The facilities management consultants at JFC & Associates partnered with Matterport to give their clients photorealistic models of their assets.
 With greater asset visibility, their clients were able to improve decision-making and situational awareness.

 Electronics product manufacturer SEACOMP joined forces with Matterport to scan digital twins of their offices and offer clients virtual walkthroughs.
-This effort reduced travel costs by $250,000 per year while also improving the quality of workplace training.
+This enhancement effort reduced travel costs by $250,000 per year while also improving the quality of workplace training.

 UK-based water utilities firm Northumbrian Water partnered with Matterport to integrate digital scans into their existing building information modeling (BIM) system.
 They managed to bring 3D assets into a 2D legacy platform, reducing site visits and enabling more informed asset management.